Anjana85/AirQualityIndexPrediction/README.md

 ![air-quality-index-with-color-scales-showing-from-good-harzardous_1308-41131](https://user-images.githubusercontent.com/53623131/134787842-516c72c7-9cfe-4bc6-bae9-3949509fc371.jpg)

-App to predict AirQuality for given climate condition (Followed the whole life cycle of DataScience Project)
+App to predict AirQuality for given climate condition.
+It is a Machine Learning App with Flask.
+(I Followed the whole life cycle of DataScience Project)

   1. Collect Data: I used webscraping to collect data(climate data from 2013-2015) from